Zakaria Zubeidi: Cancelling of amnesty

 On 27 February 2019, before he could complete his dissertation, Zubeidi was arrested again, on suspicion of having engaged in terrorist activities, and in May he was charged before an Israeli military court with carrying out at least two shooting attacks on civilian buses in the West Bank.

 Escape and recapture

 Zakaria Zubeidi was at the Gilboa Prison since his arrest, and on 6 September 2021, he succeeded to escape with five other prisoners.
 He was captured by the police on 11 September, with Mohammed Qassem Ardah, in northern Israel at a truck stop near the town of Shibli–Umm al-Ghanam.
 According to an eyewitness, they were found hiding under a semi-trailer.
 Zubeidi tried to escape but was overpowered.

-Following his capture, pictures of him being severely tortured surfaced online, with news of authorities transferring him to an Israeli hospital.
+2025 release

+In January 2025, it was agreed to release Zubeidi as part of a three-phase ceasefire agreement between Israel and Hamas, aimed at ending the war in Gaza and securing the release of Israeli hostages taken to Gaza.
+He was released on 30 January 2025, after which he was greeted by crowds of Palestinians in Ramallah.